NoobyNull/Vite-Player/README.md

 ### Upload Endpoints

 #### POST `/api/upload`
-Upload and install a new Vite application.
+Upload and install a new Base44 application.

 **Request**:
 ```bash